icapps/deprecated-node-express-template/README.md

 ### contract testing for api

 ### Security
-  * Security HTTP Headers
-    * Strict-Transport-Security enforces secure (HTTP over SSL/TLS) connections to the server
-    * X-Frame-Options provides clickjacking protection
-    * X-XSS-Protection enables the Cross-site scripting (XSS) filter built into most recent web browsers
-    * X-Content-Type-Options prevents browsers from MIME-sniffing a response away from the declared content-type
-    * Content-Security-Policy prevents a wide range of attacks, including Cross-site scripting and other cross-site injections
   * Brute Force Protection
   * Cookie Flags The following is a list of the attributes that can be set for each cookie and what they mean:
     * secure - this attribute tells the browser to only send the cookie if the request is being sent over HTTPS.